-The overall outcome of the audit was positive.
+The overall outcome of the audit was indicative of a high level of compliance and environmental performance by the Project.
 Compliance records were well organised and readily available during the audit.
 Relevant environmental and compliance monitoring records continue to be collected and reported as required to provide verification of compliance to statutory requirements and the broader Project environmental requirements.
 In summary: